SHIVANIUM-GIT/Managing_Secrets_in_Kubernetes/README.md

 ---

 ## **When to Use Sealed Secrets**
-- You prefer to manage secrets declaratively using GitOps workflows.
+- I prefer to manage secrets declaratively using GitOps workflows.
-- You do not need dynamic updates to secrets at runtime.
+- I do not need dynamic updates to secrets at runtime.
-- You want a lightweight solution without external dependencies.
+- I want a lightweight solution without external dependencies.

 ## **When to Use External Secrets Operator**
-- You need dynamic secret updates in Kubernetes.
+- I need dynamic secret updates in Kubernetes.
-- You already use or plan to use a third-party secret manager like AWS Secrets Manager.
+- I already use or plan to use a third-party secret manager like AWS Secrets Manager.
-- Your infrastructure spans multiple clouds or hybrid environments.
+- when infrastructure spans multiple clouds or hybrid environments.

+## **When to Use Sealed Secrets**
+- Prefer to manage secrets declaratively using GitOps workflows.
+- Do not need dynamic updates to secrets at runtime.
+- Want a lightweight solution without external dependencies.

+## **When to Use External Secrets Operator**
+- Need dynamic secret updates in Kubernetes.
+- Already use or plan to use a third-party secret manager like AWS Secrets Manager.
+- Infrastructure spans multiple clouds or hybrid environments.

 ---